 The main concern for information technologists is the duplication of effort due to the “stove-pipe” organisation of statistical production.
 Unstable and different requirements from these “stove-pipes” lead to tailor-made one-off solutions, whilst a high turnover of Information Technology (IT) staff can result in poorly documented and non-standard applications.

 The introduction of GSIM both at the national and at the international level can bring short term benefits for IT specialists.
 GSIM will provide a common language for information technologists to talk to clients and colleagues both locally and internationally.
-The semantic network of information objects provided by GSIM helps to understand their intrinsic relations and to improve the design of platforms of systems that are more interoperable with each other.
+The semantic network of information classes provided by GSIM helps to understand their intrinsic relations and to improve the design of platforms of systems that are more interoperable with each other.

 At the national level, statisticians will become more self-supporting in the design (see Figure 6) and the production of their statistics reusing and repurposing harmonised components as GSIM, together with other ModernStats models, will enable more flexible and modular production systems.
 Production will be based upon more standardised applications that are more robust to change and less vulnerable to changing of IT personnel.
 An increase in the use of standardised applications, which can easily be shared across domains, will enable the IT specialists to more easily work in different domains.